luizhenriquefbb/rocketseat-be_the_hero/frontend/readme.md

 This component is the frontend.

-It was made in React and uses handful libraries like:
+It was made in React

 # screen shots